LuanP/pointsofsale-api/README.md

     heroku ps:scale web=1
     heroku addons:create jawsdb:kitefin

+After that, with any update in the code, just run:

+    git push heroku master

 Now you have to set the variables available in your just created add-on (data store / database).
 You can check then logged in your account and [clicking here](https://dashboard.jawsdb.com/mysql/dashboard).

 ```sh